nadadi/Unity-Pong-Clone/README.md

 I want to share through this project some coding practice I made to replicate Pong Game in Unity.
 I made this only to have some fun making the game.

-This game was made with Unity 2017.1.
+This game was made and tested with Unity 2017.1.

 ### Social Networks